dgraph-io/dgraph/wiki/content/clients/index.md

 2. The set of keys modified by the transaction (`keys`).
 This aids in transaction conflict detection.

+3. The set of predicates modified by the transaction (`preds`).
+This aids in predicate move detection.
+This only appears in clusters with multiple Alphas.

 ### Alter the database

 The `/alter` endpoint is used to create or change the schema.
 Here, the